The Executive Remuneration Review: USA

 i Offerings and resales of securities

-Very senior executives (referred to as affiliates and often limited to the top two or three most senior executives of a company) who acquire securities in registered offerings may nevertheless be permitted to resell those securities on the market in the US only pursuant to Rule 144 under the Securities Act.
+Very senior executives (referred to as affiliates and often limited to the top two or three most senior executives of a company) who acquire securities in registered offerings may nevertheless be permitted to resell those securities on the market in the United States only pursuant to Rule 144 under the Securities Act.
 Typically, for registered securities being resold by affiliates, compliance with Rule 144 only requires the filing of a simple one-page form with the SEC.
 For securities acquired in private placements, resale in a public market, if one exists, may require compliance with that same form-filing requirement as well as a six-month holding period requirement under Rule 144.
+In late December 2020, the SEC proposed to amend Rule 144 to revise the determination of the holding period for securities acquired upon the conversion or exchange of certain 'market-adjustable securities' of companies that do not have securities listed on a national securities exchange.
+The proposal also included amendments that would update and simplify the form-filing requirements (including eliminating the requirement to file a form with respect to certain sales of securities and amending the form-filing deadline).17 These amendments have not yet been adopted.

 ii Cashing out, repricing or modifying the terms of equity awards

 Under the US securities laws, consideration must also be given to whether the cashing out, repricing or modification of a stock option or other equity award would constitute a tender offer.
-These considerations are particularly important in light of the fact that many US companies are currently considering changes to their executive compensation programmes in the wake of the market downturn caused by the covid-19 pandemic, such that option repricing may become a more common practice.
+These considerations are particularly important for US companies considering changes to their executive compensation programmes, such as option repricing, in the wake of the market downturn caused by the covid-19 pandemic.
 The tender offer rules apply when a recipient is asked to make an investment decision as to whether to accept the cashing out, repricing or modification of the terms and conditions of the award.
 If such action constitutes a tender offer, a public company would have to comply with various requirements, such as the mandate to:

 - file with the SEC a Schedule TO and all written communications made by the public company relating to the tender offer from and including the first public announcement as soon as practicable on the date of the communication;